 Evidence was heard first from Dr. O’Donovan, the

-neuro-pathologist who had examined the spinal chord along with
+neuro-pathologist who had examined the spinal cord along with

 Dr. Chaudhuri.
-He reported that the spinal chord looked normal
+He reported that the spinal cord looked normal

 but that he had found that 4 out of 5 dorsal root ganglia were

 abnormal and showed disease.
 He had not been able to find

 exactly what had caused this but the result was dorsal root

 such as sleep apnoea, and then discounted.
 Notes from Kings

 College and Oldchurch were referred to which alluded to possible

 drug use.
 If this had occurred in the 2 years before diagnosis